-Appointment to Specialty Training posts is decided by competitive interview and a clinical competency assessment.
+Appointment to specialty training posts is decided by competitive interview and a clinical competency assessment.

 How to apply

-It's very important that you complete your application in full and include all relevant information for each section.
+It is very important that you complete your application in full and include all relevant information for each section.

-To apply for Specialty Training:
+To apply for specialty training:

 - check you meet the eligibility requirements for the specialty you’re planning on applying for by confirming you meet that specialty's person specification eligibility criteria

 - register or sign in to Oriel to fill in and submit an application.

 Communication between NHS England and applicants will by email or through your Oriel account.
 You should check your email and Oriel account regularly so you do not miss vital information about your application.

 Most recruitment offices will also send applicants an email to a stated email address.
 These emails should not be relied upon and delivery cannot be guaranteed as they are being sent external to Oriel.